nic-rose/Projects/README.md

 ## pig (Java)
 This project is a Android application that helps the user memorize text, specifically bible verses.
 I worked on this project with four others individuals.

+## BinaryTrees (Prolog)
+This goal of this assignment is to write a collection on Prolog rules to represent and manipulate binary trees.